poiyomi/PoiyomiDocs/docs/shading/light-data.md

 - `Type`: <PropertyIcon name="floatrange" />**Float**, Range: `0.0 - 1.0`

-Intensity of each AO map channel.
+Intensity of each AO Map channel.
+Since you can have up to 4 AO Maps baked into the texture's color channels, you can also animate these sliders to control which ones are visible at a time.

 ## Shadow Map